IFGA26 Categories > Healthy Spaces

 Healthy Spaces

-This includes work where children and young people contribute to how places support physical, mental, or social wellbeing.
+This category includes work where children and young people influence:

 What this includes

-• Input shaping how spaces support play, movement, or rest
+• Input shaping how spaces are used or experienced

-• Contributions influencing layout, features, or environmental conditions
+• Contributions influencing comfort, play, movement or access

 What counts

-• Contributions influencing how spaces are used or experienced
+• Observable changes in how spaces are used or perceived

 Examples of strong submissions